Weight training arms to develop biceps size is not as complicated as you might think.

 shortened at the shoulder joint, (essentially: shortening the range of motion

-at the elbow joint, as you perform a curling motion).
+at the elbow joint, as in a curling motion).

 Exercises such as Scott or preacher curls, or seated dumbbell concentration curls where the elbow extends out past the torso against the knee.

-As far as increasing size goes: these are often more what I call, (enjoyable exercises), but… Are more commonly known for shaping the mass building.
+As far as increasing size goes: these are often more what I call, (candy exercises), are more commonly known for shaping than mass building.

-Due to the more limited range of motion, the length – tension relationship is not the same as in other biceps movements, they do not put the biceps at a strong mechanical advantage as some other exercises do.
+Due to the more limited range of motion, (the length – tension/shoulder use), relationship is not the same as in free standing biceps movements, reducing mechanical advantage training for quality over quantity.

 This has the elbows next to your body whether you’re standing